Jackyngo96/-tinyapp/README.md

 - Run the development web server using the `node express_server.js` command.
 - Register as a new user
 - Login
-- Start creating your won personal library of short URLs!
+- Start creating your own personal library of short URLs!